Privacy Policy

 Please note that we may process your Personal Data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

-4.1 What Control Do I Have Over Sunsave Group Ltd’s Use Of My Personal Data?
+3.2 What Control Do I Have Over Sunsave Group Ltd’s Use Of My Personal Data?

 Your account information will be protected by a password for your privacy and security.
-You need to prevent unauthorized access to your account and personal information by selecting and protecting your password appropriately and limiting access to your computer or device and by signing off after you have finished accessing your account.
+You need to prevent unauthorised access to your account and personal information by selecting and protecting your password appropriately and limiting access to your computer or device and by signing off after you have finished accessing your account.

-If you are based in the United Kingdom you may have the following rights:
+You may have the following rights:

 • Access – request a copy of your data and information relating to how it is processed